-King Dancer pose is a one-footed balance and back bend all at once.
+King Dancer pose is a one-footed balance and backbend all at once.
 In it, the practitioner grabs one foot or ankle and reaches the other arm forward.
-There are as many variations of the pose as there are yogis, but it is always a balance, and it is always a heart opener.
-It also opens the shoulders, stretches the hip flexors, keeps the spine supple, and tones the back body.
+Ideally, the hips stay even and the heart stays lifted.

-The pose itself can strike fear, as many balance poses do (especially when we try them on a block).
+The pose itself can strike fear, as many balance poses do (especially on a block).
 If it seems elusive, try it at a wall to cancel out any sense of instability.
 When you do eventually feel stable in the pose, draw your heart forward, tilt it up, and notice the pose’s power to liberate your spirit.

 While you execute Natarajasana, in whatever form you have chosen, feel lifted and light, peaceful and celebratory.
 Let nature’s rhythms course through you without resistance.
 Keep the beat with your breath and give yourself over to the moment.

 My name is Kalem Warner.
 And I am a professional academic writer with many years of experience in writing.

 My main focus is to solve problems related to writing.
 And I have been doing it for many years.
 I have been with several groups as a volunteer and have assisted clients in many ways.

 My love for writing has no end.
 It is like the air we breathe, something I cherish with all my being.
 I am a passionate writer who started at an early age.

 I’m happy that I`ve already sold several copies of my books in different countries like Canada and China and others too numerous to mention.